 Tax dollars funding animal testing in China

 WCW recently exposed that the U.S. National Institutes of Health (NIH) has been sending tens of millions of tax dollars specifically for animal testing to foreign countries each year.
-The NIH has authorized 24 labs in China to spend your tax dollars on animal experiments, including the Wuhan Institute of Virology.
+The NIH has authorized 24 labs in China to spend your tax dollars on animal experiments, and has been funding animal tests at the Wuhan Institute of Virology.
 Reports also indicate that experimental animals from labs like this in China are sometimes sold to wet markets for consumption.

 If you’ve already washed your hands and kept a responsible social distance, here’s one more thing you can do: tell Congress to stop sending your tax dollars to wet markets and animal labs in China!